THURSDAY, MAY 18, 2017

 If all else fails, then Solution 4 is the last resort.

 Solution #4: Write a non-owner occupied policy in the non-standard market.
 Although not ideal, this is usually the option of last resort.
 We see this when a property hasn't been well maintained or it doesn't meet other underwriting requirements,.
 The application process is a little more involved and it’s possible you may not get as broad of coverage as you’d like, but it’s better than nothing.
 Premiums are not cheap, but remember the risk examples mentioned earlier?
 That’s the reason.
 BIG claims money.

-As you've read, a vacant home affects your homeowners insurance in several ways, with the worst case result being cancellation of the policy and no replacement coverage.
+As you've read, a vacant home affects your Ohio homeowners insurance in several ways, with the worst case result being cancellation of the policy and no replacement coverage.
 Luckily there are solutions that help lessen the blow and give you the coverage you need to prevent claims problems.
 Hopefully one of the solutions discussed above is the answer you've been looking for.
-If you have any questions, please give us a call at (937) 592-4871 or visit our home insurance page on our website.
+If you have any questions, please give us a call at (937) 592-4871 or visit our homeowners insurance page on our website.
 We're happy to discuss our vacant home insurance options as well!

 NOTICE: This blog and website are made available by the publisher for educational and informational purposes only.

 It is not be used as a substitute for competent insurance, legal, or tax advice from a licensed professional

 in your state.
 By using this blog site you understand that there is no broker client relationship between